bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/request-bcgov-github-access-repository-creation.md

 * New user's GitHub ID
 * New user's email address associated with the GitHub account
 * New user's organization (the government ministry and the division, branch, etc.) or company
-* New user's role on the project (for example, developer, QA, devops specialist, scrum master)
+* New user's role on the project (for example, developer, QA, DevOps specialist, scrum master)
 * GitHub repositories <!-- that they require access to?
 If they exist? -->
 * **Optional*: Expiry date.
 The team must remove users from the repository when they no longer need it.